FAQs

 What is the Best Way to Store Cyanoacrylate Adhesives?

-To ensure optimal superglue shelf life, we recommend storing your unopened bottles of instant adhesives in a cool, dry location, with sustained temperatures between 35°F and 45°F. Be sure that your adhesive container is not exposed to the elements, as wide temperature fluctuations and exposure to moisture and sunlight can damage the outer container and the adhesive within.
+To ensure optimal super glue shelf life, we recommend storing your unopened bottles of instant adhesives in a cool, dry location, with sustained temperatures between 35°F and 45°F. Be sure that your adhesive container is not exposed to the elements, as wide temperature fluctuations and exposure to moisture and sunlight can damage the outer container and the adhesive within.

 Before opening your cyanoacrylate adhesive, allow it to warm to room temperature.
 If you do not use it all at once, store it at room temperature and keep in mind that the product’s shelf life is reduced once opened.
-Avoid refrigerating your adhesive after opening as this can cause moisture to collect inside the package, which reduces the quality and shelf life of your Aron Alpha product.
+Avoid refrigerating your adhesive after opening, as this can cause moisture to collect inside the package, which reduces the quality and shelf life of your Aron Alpha product.

 How Should I Use Accelerators and Primers with Cyanoacrylate Adhesives?

 Solvent-based adhesive accelerators and primers are used to enhance the curing speed of cyanoacrylates, ultimately making them even more practical.
 Also known as adhesive activators, accelerators can be added to the adhesive prior to or after application, depending on the design configuration and bonding needs of the material.
-Although they can be particularly useful for facilitating speedy curing in cold, dry conditions, it is important for us to disclose that accelerators can reduce the bond strength of cyanoacrylate adhesives, which is particularly risky for porous materials as an accelerant can cause the glue to cure before it is sufficiently absorbed.
+Although they can be particularly useful for facilitating speedy curing in cold, dry conditions, it is important for us to disclose that accelerators can reduce the bond strength of cyanoacrylate adhesives, which is particularly risky for porous materials, as an accelerant can cause the glue to cure before it is sufficiently absorbed.

 Here is a blog we put together that talks more in-depth about accelerators and primers.